godspeedsystems/prisma-deterministic-search-field-encryption/README.md

 ### 2. Setup your configuration

-You can use two distinct configuration setups.
-The first is using encryption key and the other way is using your own encrypt/decript functions and logic:
+You can use your own encrypt/decript functions and logic:

 #### 2.1.
 Using your own encrypt/decript functions